 The plan was to walk the top of the Shelswell Loop series by gingko.
 It looked like about 4 miles walking, and so should be doable in a couple of hours.

-It was indeed quite quick walking, and about half an hour in I decided to get my camera out of my bag and take a few snaps.
+The walking was indeed quite quick.
+About half an hour in I decided to get my camera out of my bag and take a few snaps.
 It would be a shame to waste such a pretty morning.
-The photos are shown below, including a few rather nice spliced together panoramas that I made up using Microsoft ICE.
+The photos are shown in the photo gallery, including a few rather nice spliced-together panoramas that I made up using Microsoft ICE.
 Hopefully I’ve captured the beauty of a cold December morning in England, with that little bit of mist at ground level and the nice mix of textures and colours in the sky.
-When these first few were taken, at about 9am, it’s really only just about light – the sun is very low in the sky and produces some colours that make it look like an episode of CSI: Miami – all yellow-orange tones.
-It only turns blue when the sun gets up a bit further, like on the fifth of these panorama shots.
+When these first few were taken, at about 9am, it’s really only just about light.
+The sun was very low in the sky and produced some interesting colours.
+They make it look like an episode of CSI: Miami – all yellow-orange tones.
+It only turned blue when the sun got up a bit further, like on the fifth of these panorama shots.

-About half way round I encountered the only other person I saw on the morning (apart from the lady at the lard wagon).
+About halfway round I encountered the only other person I saw on the morning (apart from the lady at the lard wagon).
 It was a bloke walking a dog.
-A little later I was walking up a hill looking for where the footpath went and I decided to go and ask the man at the house at the top of the hill.
-It turned out to be the same guy, and we had a five minute chat about caching.
+A little later I was walking up a hill looking for where the footpath.
+I couldn’t see it so I decided to ask the man at the house at the top of the hill.
+It turned out to be the same guy, and we had a five-minute chat about caching.
 It’s nice to meet a muggle who is fairly favourable towards us.
 He’d seen people standing on the road (which is his driveway) a few times and asked what they were doing, but in a friendly way and he seemed genuinely interested.
 On a lovely morning like this one, any excuse for getting outside is a good excuse.

 After finishing this walk I still had the best part of 90 minutes left, so I drove round to the other side of Fringford to attempt a handful more, having got to the car with 17 finds in the bag.
 This turned out to be the now traditional frustrating end to the morning, involving a few misses, some annoyance and a general feeling of hurriedness.
 I think this contributed to me deciding the following morning that I really couldn’t be bothered to drive far.